AtesComp/Vinetto/ReadMe.md

 2. **Intention** : Vinetto extracts thumbnails and associated metadata from thumb cache files.
-Additionally, a thumbnail's Thumb Cache ID is cross checked to extract file matadata, including possible original file name, from a defaults or specified ESEDB (Windows.edb) file.
+Additionally, a thumbnail's Thumb Cache ID is cross checked to extract file metadata, including possible original file name, from a defaults or specified ESEDB (Windows.edb) file.
 This process uses the python libraries from "libesedb" to find and extract the relevant file metadata.
 Vinetto will function according to four modes: